 13. Rack Up Teen Driver Discounts

-Adding a teen to your car insurance policy can hike up your rates by 50% to 100%, according to Consumer Reports.
+Adding a teen to your car insurance policy can hike up your rates by an average of 161%, according to Insure.com.
 So when your kid is ready to take the wheel, don’t hesitate to ask your insurer about available discounts.
 Good report cards, low annual mileage and driver safety education courses can lower rates.

 14. Ask About Other Discounts